 Boston is doing better than the three DESE-controlled receivership districts on the metrics that matter to DESE.
 BPS has outperformed the three districts on the MCAS in both ELA and Math, at both the elementary and secondary levels, both before and during the pandemic.
 It also has higher graduation rates and teacher retention rates than the three receivership districts.

-Given these facts, why is Boston being singled out for possible receivership?
+Given these facts, why is Boston being singled out for possible receivership or state intervention?
 Many observers have noticed that the new push for state control happens to coincide with the growing political power of people of color in the city.
 The push also follows a referendum in which 80% of Boston residents voted for an elected school committee.
 If the state wants to be anti-racist, the first step will be to show some respect for communities of color and acknowledge that they may understand the needs of their children better than outside state bureaucrats who have failed to deliver on promised results in other communities.

 Like any school district in the state, Boston has room for improvement.
 But top-down, punitive, and ineffective state interventions that wrest control from parents and local communities are not the answer.
 Instead, our schools need stable leadership, consistent evidence-based policies, adequate staffing and resources, and educational solutions that come from our educators, families, and students.